 ”But is it right with the salmon?”
 Misha winked.

-”Come on I’m not that picky,” Joni grinned. ”Go if you have time, but it’s not that important.”
-He smiled. ”And bring me those good apples.”
+”Come on, I’m not that picky,” Joni grinned. ”Go if you have time, but it’s not that important.”
+He smiled. ”And bring me those apples that I like.”

 ”Lost in New York I imagine.”
 Joni replied. ”Can I help you with something?”
-He asked trying to slip back into the familiar role of the customer server that he was.
-The man smiled, took off his black leather cloves and moved closer to the counter.
+He asked, trying to slip back into the familiar role of the customer server that he was.
+The man smiled, took off his black leather gloves and moved closer to the counter.

 ”One and fifty.”
 Joni replied.